Ground Ivy (Creeping Charlie) Control

 Applying herbicide to Ground Ivy

-Change the nozzle setting to a fan nozzle so it will spray a fine low pressure mist on the ground ivy plants and get an even coating on the ground ivy.
+Change the nozzle to a fan to spray a fine low-pressure mist on the ground ivy plants and get an even coating.
 Spray to wet, but just before the point of runoff.

-The best time to conduct treatment with herbicides is in the early fall when ground ivy is growing most actively and when daytime temperatures have dropped to the low 70s.
-Check the weather forecast to make sure it won't be raining for 48 hours following the application and for low wind speeds to minimize drift.
+The best time to treat with herbicides is in the early fall when ground ivy is growing most actively and daytime temperatures have dropped to the low 70s.
+Check the weather forecast to make sure it won't rain for 48 hours following the application and for low wind speeds to minimize drift.

-Ground Ivy frequently grows in the shady areas near trees or shrubs.
-In these areas, we recommend spraying only to wet the leaves of the ground ivy and make sure not to soak the ground to avoid uptake of the 2,4-D herbicide by the roots of the woody plants.
+Ground Ivy frequently grows in shady areas near trees or shrubs.
+In these areas, we recommend spraying only to wet the leaves of the ground ivy and ensure that the ground is not soaked to avoid the 2,4-D herbicide being overtaken by the roots of the woody plants.
 Any woody or broad-leaf plant that comes into contact with an herbicide may be damaged or killed.

 Step 3: Reapply As Needed

-You should start to see the Ground Ivy browning and wilting within 2 to 3 weeks.
-If a second application is needed, apply the herbicide 21 days after the first initial application in spot treatments.
+You should start to see the ground ivy browning and wilting within 2 to 3 weeks.
+If a second application is needed, apply the herbicide 21 days after the initial application in spot treatments.
 Applications can only be done twice a year for turf and cannot exceed 8 pints of product per acre per year.
-Be careful applying in the heat and just spot treat the area so you don't burn your grass.
+Be careful applying in the heat, and just spot-treat the area so you don't burn your grass.

 Prevention